sushmavankayala/data-512-homework_4/README.md

    - Aggregating data by year may obscure short-term trends or outliers, such as days with extreme smoke levels or seasonal variations in respiratory diseases.
 Granular analysis, such as monthly or seasonal data, could provide additional insights.
 10. **Data Source Reliability**
     - The health and AQI data come from reputable sources (CDC, CalHHS, EPA), but any inaccuracies or biases in their collection and reporting processes will impact the analysis.

+### Conclusion

+This analysis aimed to uncover the health impacts of wildfire smoke exposure in Stockton, California, by integrating and analyzing diverse datasets, including wildfire smoke estimates, air quality metrics, mortality records, and hospitalization data.
+Key findings indicate significant correlations between smoke estimates and respiratory health outcomes, particularly deaths related to asthma.
+Using predictive models, we forecasted future respiratory mortality trends based on projected smoke estimates, providing a glimpse into the potential long-term effects of wildfire smoke exposure.
+These insights serve as a foundation for addressing public health challenges, emphasizing the need for proactive measures to mitigate smoke-related health risks in Stockton's population.

+While the findings shed light on the link between wildfire smoke and health outcomes, they also highlight the complexity of establishing causal relationships and the need for deeper investigation.
+Future research could focus on expanding datasets, employing advanced models for smoke dispersion and health forecasting, and collaborating with domain experts to refine methodologies.
+By building on this study, public health officials and policymakers can develop targeted interventions to reduce the adverse health effects of wildfire smoke and improve community resilience.